Content Audit: A Step-by-Step Guide

-- Are people taking actions on those pages?
+- Are people taking action on those pages?
 In other words, are they serving your business needs?
-If you don’t know, you may need to set up some goals and funnels.

-- Can you improve those pages to better serve their intended purpose and drive conversions?
+- Can you improve those pages to better serve their intended purpose and increase conversions?

 - Do you see any surprises?
 Are there pages that should be in the top ten that are not?
 Are there pages at the bottom of the list that are key to your organization’s success?

-Next, look at the bottom of the list, those URLs that live on the island of misfit web pages.
+Next, look at the bottom of the list, the posts that perform the poorest.
 Ask yourself these questions:

 - Why did it fail?

-If you’re looking for a more comprehensive guide to running a content audit, the following section should help.
+Now, let’s explore a more comprehensive guide to running a content audit.

 - A Quantitative Inventory is a comprehensive, soup-to-nuts record of all your content.

 - A Qualitative Audit can help you judge the quality of your content against a specific set of criteria to help you make plans for improving individual sections or pages.